Snapshot of findings

-Food safety, including foodborne illness, food fraud and nutritional challenges, is a serious threat to public health throughout Asia, and is a particularly high-profile issue in China where several recent food safety scandals have caused serious illness, deaths and damage to brand values.
+Food safety, including foodborne illness, food fraud and nutritional challenges, is a serious threat to public health throughout Asia and is a particularly high-profile issue in China, where several recent food safety scandals have caused serious illness, deaths and damage to brand values.
 Food safety incidents can affect any type of food, but they are especially prevalent in the meat and dairy sectors.
 For example, Yum!
 Brands was hard-pressed to revive its brand reputation after a food safety scandal involving the sale of tainted meat in China.
-Similarly there has been no shortage of food safety scandals in Asia linked to adulteration of food products.
+Similarly, there has been no shortage of food safety scandals in Asia linked to the adulteration of food products.
 The most well-known is the 2008 milk scandal in China which caused the death of six children and hospitalised 54,000 more.
 Sanlu Group, the company at the centre of the scandal, went bankrupt – while dairy giant Fonterra, which held a 43% stake in Sanlu, faced losses of over $144 million in the wake of these events.

-Processed meat is also increasingly linked to cancer and diabetes – lifestyle diseases which are on the rise across Asia.
+Processed meat is also increasingly linked to cancer and diabetes – lifestyle diseases that are on the rise across Asia.
 The role that nutrition can play in managing and mitigating these issues is an increasing focus for public health officials and consumers alike.

 Increased health concerns regarding meat consumption, is also driving greater consumer demand in Asia for products with healthy labels, including vegan and vegetarian products.